-We now state the following theorem that generalizes Cover's result by showing that conditions \eqref{sta1} and \eqref{sta2} are also sufficient for the achievability. \begin{theorem} Suppose the loss function $\phi: [N]^T \to [0,1]$ is stable.
+Our first result generalizes Cover's theorem by showing that conditions \eqref{sta1} and \eqref{sta2} together are also sufficient for the achievability. \begin{theorem} Suppose the loss function $\phi: [N]^T \to [0,1]$ is stable.
 Then $\phi (\cdot)$ is achievable by some online policy if and only if $\mathbb{E}\phi (\bm{z})\geq 1-\nicefrac{k}{N},$ where the expectation is taken w.r.t. the i.i.d.\ uniform distribution over $[N]^T.$ \end{theorem} The necessity part of Theorem \ref{main_thm} has already been established in Eqn.\ \eqref{cov-ext} above.
 The proof of sufficiency is constructive and proceeds in two phases.
-In Phase-I, at each round $t$, we compute a vector $\bm{p}_t$ satisfying the feasibility condition \eqref{nec_cond}, such that $p_{ti}$ gives the correct marginal inclusion probability of the element $i \in [N]$ that eventually achieves the loss function $\phi(\cdot)$.
-In Phase-II, we sample a $k$-set $S_t \subseteq [N]$ consistent with the marginal inclusion probabilities $\bm{p}_t$ using Algorithm \ref{uneq}.
+In Phase-I, at each round $t$, we compute a vector $\bm{p}_t$ satisfying the feasibility condition \eqref{nec_cond}, such that $p_{ti}$ gives the correct marginal inclusion probability of the element $i \in [N]$ that achieves the loss function $\phi(\cdot)$.
+In Phase-II, we sample a $k$-set $S_t \subseteq [N]$ according to the marginal inclusion probabilities $\bm{p}_t$ using Algorithm \ref{uneq}.
 Please refer to Section \ref{main_thm_proof} of the supplementary material for the proof of Theorem \ref{main_thm}.

 \paragraph{Discussion:} It is to be noted that directly using the generic online policy appearing in the achievability proof of Theorem \ref{main_thm} could be intractable in terms of computation or memory requirements.
 A more serious issue with the generic prediction policy is that it requires the loss function to be \emph{stable}, which limits its applicability.
 Similar to the treatment in \citet{rakhlin2016tutorial}, it might be possible to work with some relaxation of the loss function to derive a tractable policy.
-In the rest of the paper, we show that near-optimal inclusion probabilities may be quickly computed via alternative methods, resulting in low-regret efficient online prediction policies.
+In the rest of the paper, we show that near-optimal inclusion probabilities may be efficiently computed via alternative methods, which result in low-regret efficient online prediction policies.